TargetWoman - Directory Portal for Women

 Osteoporosis treatment

-SERM or Selective Oestrogen Receptor Modulators are hormone replacements that mimic the effect of oestrogen on the bones, thereby reducing the risk of osteoporosis.
+SERM or Selective Estrogen Receptor Modulators are hormone replacements that mimic the effect of estrogen on the bones, thereby reducing the risk of osteoporosis.
 They slow down the rate at which bone is dissolved.
 Non-hormonal medicines such as bisphosphonates block the breakdown of bones.

 Osteoporosis exercise